jonathanvdc/Flame/README.md

 Flame.Compiler also includes some simple interfaces that define common project behavior to make project file format interoperation easier.

 ### Textual code generation
-CodeBuilder and CodeLine ease the process of generating well-formatted textual code.
+`CodeBuilder` and `CodeLine` ease the process of generating well-formatted textual code.

 ### Assembly creation
-IAssemblyBuilder, INamespaceBuilder, ITypeBuilder, etc function as a portable interface for any back-end.
+`IAssemblyBuilder`, `INamespaceBuilder`, `ITypeBuilder`, etc function as a portable interface for any back-end.

 ## Flame.Syntax
 Flame.Syntax is a small project that makes writing front-ends and back-ends for various programming languages easier.